-My intended itinerary had been a few weeks travelling up South Africa’s coastline along the famous Garden Route hitting as many beaches as possible.
-And in January all my weather apps predicted it was peak sunshine season.
+My intended itinerary had been a few weeks travelling up South Africa’s coastline along the famous Garden Route, hitting as many beaches as possible.
+And in January, all my weather apps predicted it was peak sunshine season.
 The real weather – the one that exists outside my phone – however, had other ideas.

-So, I made this list of 101 things to do when it’s raining on holiday, with ever intention of ticking them off one by one.
+So, I made this list of 101 things to do when it’s raining on holiday, with every intention of ticking them off one by one.
 But, as Sod’s Law would have it, by the time I’d finished writing, the sun had appeared.
 I guess that’s what happens when you’re no longer willing the rain away.

 Here’s the list anyway because I’m sure I’ll have plenty more rainy days on my travels.
 In no particular order…

 1. Read a book.
-If you’re an avid reader like me, this will be top of your list.
+If you’re an avid reader like me, this will be the top of your list.
 If you’re not, maybe it’s time to start a reading habit.
 Check out my list of the 50 best travel books of all time.

-2. Send some post cards.
+2. Send some postcards.
 From experience, finding postcards, writing postcards, remembering addresses, finding stamps and locating a postbox is easily half a day’s work.
 And it’s a wonderful surprise for the people at home.
-Tell them it’s raining as you write and they’ll love you even more.
+Tell them it’s raining as you write, and they’ll love you even more.